tkam8/f5bigiq-setupguide/docs/class1/intro.rst

 **Network environment for simple device management and configuration**

-To deploy a simple device management and configuration environment, all you need is one or more BIG-IQ\ :sup:`®` systems and the BIG-IP\ :sup:`®` devices that you want to manage.
+To deploy a simple device management and configuration environment, all you need is one or more BIG-IQ systems and the
+BIG-IP devices that you want to manage.
 The number of BIG-IQ systems you need depends on how much redundancy your business requires.
 A second system provides high availability failover capability.